eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- ***Design and develop reproducible ML systems pipelines that coordinate various components to enhance search relevance.***
 	- ***Work with large scale data, models, piplelines and product integration.***
 	- building production-quality code
+	- ***Performance Optimization: Monitor and optimize the performance of backend services, addressing bottlenecks and improving efficiency.***
+	- ***Code Quality: Write clean, maintainable, and efficient code, following best practices for software development and version control.***
 + ***Are language agnostic.
 We aren't overly concerned with tech stack - if you are interested in learning new things, we're interested in teaching you.***
 	- knowledge of object-oriented and functional programming paradigms
 	- ***Refactoring existing C++ libraries for modularity and extensibility.***